Resident Research Program

 Research Program Support

 Department faculty are asked to submit research topics from which the residents choose a project which he or she finds interesting.
 The response from the faculty has been excellent with a large number of ideas being suggested.
 The residents are given the opportunity to create their own topic or to choose one from the faculty generated list.
 A dedicated research program coordinator is appointed in the Nuclear Medicine Program to provide support and guidance to the residents.

 The program is privileged with a number of dedicated specialists to support resident research activity including a PhD physicist, PhD radiopharmacist, a PhD computer scientist to support image processing tasks, and a PhD in clinical epidemiology.

 Department of Medical Imaging Resident Achievements Day - Research Day

-Each resident is required to become involved in a research project beginning no later than the PGY3 year.
-The research is conducted in conjunction with one or more staff persons with a view to presenting the project during the PGY4 or PGY5 years at our Annual Resident Research Day.
+Each resident is required to become involved in a research project.
+The research is conducted in conjunction with one or more staff persons with a view to presenting the project during the PGY6 or PGY7 years at our Annual Resident Achievements Day.
 The residents are encouraged to publish their results and to present them at national or international meetings.
-Residents in the nuclear medicine present at the Annual Resident Research Day at the end of the PGY7 year.
+Residents in the nuclear medicine present at the Annual Resident Achievements Day at the end of the PGY7 year.